Hyundai to promote fuel-cell vehicles in China in 2018

 After a turbulent year of plummeting sales, and discord with its joint venture partner and dealers in China, South Korea's Hyundai Motor Group said it will promote its fuel-cell energy vehicles (EVs) in China to contribute to the development of China's hydrogen fuel cell vehicle industry.

-In 2018, Hyundai Motor will respond to the Chinese government's call to make targeted investment in the field, including clean-energy vehicles, the Internet of Cars and autonomous driving, the company said in a statement sent to the Global Times on February 13, without giving specifics.
+In 2018, Hyundai Motor will respond to the Chinese government's call to make targeted investment in the field, including clean-energy vehicles, the Internet of Cars and autonomous driving, the company said in a statement sent to the Global Times recently, without giving specifics.

 Hyundai Motors will continue to invest in areas that match the Chinese government's five development concepts: innovation, coordination, green development, opening-up and sharing.
 It also plans to promote its Hyundai ix35 Fuel Cell EV, the first vehicle of this type in the world to achieve mass production.